cliqk/zendesk-export/README.md

 *Note: your API token can be found in `Settings > API` on the Zendesk dashboard.*

 ## Usage
+1. Run `node index.js` or `nodemon`
+2. Enter `{command} {parameter}` in the prompt

+### Examples
+* `users all` - saves all users
+* `users 123` - saves user with ID 123
+* `tickets all` - saves all tickets
+* `tickets 123` - saves ticket with ID 123

+You can download Users and Tickets, either all at once or a specific ID.
+Each user is contained in a separate JSON file.
+Tickets are stored in a folder with their Comments, Attachments, and Voice Recordings.

-Upon running `node index.js` or `nodemon`, the application will connect to Zendesk and download Users, Tickets, Comments, Attachments, and Voice Recordings to the `data` directory.
-Data is exported as JSON files in the following structure and formats:
+Regardless of method, data is exported as JSON files in the following structure and formats:

 ```
 data/